logto-io/logto/packages/connectors/connector-alipay-web/README.md

     - Fill out the `privateKey` field with contents from the private key file mentioned in step 2.
 Please MAKE SURE to use '\n' to replace all newline characters and do not remove header and footer in private key file.
     - Fill out the `signType` field with 'RSA2' due to the `Public key` signing mode we chose in step 7 of "Create And Configure Alipay Apps".
     - Fill out the `charset` field with either 'gbk' or 'utf8'.
 You can leave this field blank as it is OPTIONAL.
 The default value is set to be 'utf8'.
+    - Fill out the `scope` field with either 'auth_base' or 'auth_user'.
+You can leave this field blank as it is OPTIONAL.
+The default value is set to be 'auth_user'.
+You can check out the [difference](https://opendocs.alipay.com/fw/api/105942) between different values.

 ### Config types